vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/credentials/Get-VCFCredential.md

 Get-VCFCredential -resourceType VCENTER
 ```

-This example shows how to retrieve a list of credentials for a specific resourceType.
+This example shows how to retrieve a list of credentials for a specific `resourceType`.

 ### Example 3